 Quality over quantity

 Consider the type of steel being used by the manufacturer.
 If it’s thicker mild steel vs a slightly thinner galvanised steel for the same price, you’re compromising steel thickness for longevity.
-It has become standard practise to use galvanised steel, Magnelis® or other rust resilient steels to resist the elements a door can otherwise be vulnerable to, in the UK.
+It has become standard practice to use galvanised steel, Magnelis® or other rust resilient steels to resist the elements a door can otherwise be vulnerable to, in the UK.

 You may want to consider what other factors contribute to the cost of a steel door.
 You may find that your money can be spent more wisely, in other areas aside from the steel gauge.